AaronRandall/scenarios/README.md

 ## Overview
 Scenarios (Scenar-iOS, see what I did there?) is an application that handles running acceptance tests for iOS apps from the command-line.

 Record interactions with your iOS app using Instruments, then package the JavaScript output as test files.
-Scenarios enables you to easily run a collection of tests against simulated and hardware app installs, from the command-line, by running the following steps:
+Scenarios enables you to easily run a collection of tests against simulated and hardware app installs, by running the following steps:

 * Cleans any previous app installs from the target device
 * Builds the latest version of the app